How Do I Get Started?

 Once ready, a 'Connect' button will appear.

 After hitting the Connect button you we see the details of your requested environment.
 The details can include the remote IP address, a single one-time password(depending on the environment) and information on how to connect to the remote computer running the application environment you selected.
-Also note the details regarding the connect infomation will change for each reservation you make.
+Also note the details regarding the connect information will change for each reservation you make.

 Click 'Get RDP File' to connect to the remote machine.
 If you do not know how to RDP, please see Access Requirements section.